On tangent cones in Wasserstein space: Abstract

 \section{Abstract}

 If $M$ is a smooth compact Riemannian manifold, let $P(M)$ denote the Wasserstein space of probability measures on $M$.
-If $S$ is an embedded submanifold of $M$, and $\mu$ is an absolutely continuous measure on $S$, we compute the tangent cone of $P(M)$ at $\mu$.
-We describe a geometric construction of parallel transport of tangent cones along certain geodesics in $P(M)$.
-We show that when everything is smooth, the geometric parallel transport agrees with earlier formal calculations.
+If $S$ is an embedded submanifold of $M$, and $\mu$ is an absolutely continuous measure on $S$, then we compute the tangent cone of $P(M)$ at $\mu$.